isomerpages/govtech-corp/media/technews/_posts/2019-09-21-post-5 tips to help you get started with coding.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Software engineer working hard to solve technical issues" src="/images/technews/5_tips_to_help_you_get_started_with_coding.jpg">
 </div>
-<h3>Interested in building your own website or digital application but don’t know where to start?
-Here are some practical steps and useful resources to help you along.</h3>
+<p>Interested in building your own website or digital application but don’t
+know where to start?
+Here are some practical steps and useful resources to help you along.</p>
 <p>Let’s face it—in this digital age, some of the most useful languages you
 can learn aren’t meant for human-to-human communication.
 Rather, a ‘mother tongue’ that allows one to speak to computers, fluency in a programming